-Attendance is a crucial part of the education offered by Bard College Berlin.
-To account for minor circumstances, ONE absence from a once-per-week course should not affect the grade or require documentation.
-More than one unexcused absence will significantly lower the final grade.
+Attendance at all classes is a crucial part of the education offered by Bard College Berlin.
+To account for minor circumstances, ONE absence from this once-per-week course should not affect the grade or require documentation.
+More than one unexcused absence will significantly lower the overall grade.